nots1dd/LiteFM/README.md

 -> Run `make` in the current directory

--> This should give a `litefm` executable, just run it to enjoy LiteFM!
+-> This should give a `./litefm` executable, just run it to enjoy LiteFM!

 -> To cleanup, run `make clean`